-Adverse effects of ET suctioning include hypoxemia, atelectasis, elevated pulmonary artery pressure, arrhythmia, trauma to the trachea and bronchi, bronchospasm, infection, increased intracranial pressure (ICP), and elevated blood pressure or hypotension.6 Proper humidity, hydration, and temperature levels help maintain thinner secretions and facilitate suctioning.6
+Adverse effects of ET suctioning include hypoxemia, atelectasis, elevated pulmonary artery pressure, arrhythmia, trauma to the trachea and bronchi, bronchospasm, infection, increased intracranial pressure (ICP), and elevated blood pressure or hypotension.4 Proper humidity, hydration, and temperature levels help maintain thinner secretions and facilitate suctioning.4

-A child who is especially vulnerable to physiologic changes during suctioning may need premedication.
+A patient who is especially vulnerable to physiologic changes during suctioning may need premedication.

 Rationale: Setting the appropriate suction level minimizes damage to the tracheal epithelium.
 Sufficient pressure should be applied to remove secretions effectively.